nOSh Orchestration

 Cartridge Provenance

-Section titled “Cartridge Provenance”Every cartridge carries a sequential hash chain on its flash — the cartridge remembers everything that has happened to it.
+Section titled “Cartridge Provenance”Every cartridge carries a sequential hash chain on its SD card filesystem — the cartridge remembers everything that has happened to it.
 This is not save data.
-It is a separate, nOSh runtime managed system with its own flash region and wear-leveling strategy.
+It is a separate, nOSh runtime managed system stored as an append-only file (e.g., /.provenance.bin) on the cartridge’s SD card.
+Per ADR-0019, the provenance chain moved from a dedicated flash region to this filesystem path; the 32-byte block format and append-only semantics are unchanged.

 Provenance Chain Structure